pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 # Raspberry-Pi-weather-dashboard
 Measure weather data with Python, log it to MySQL, and view it in a dashboard over the local network with Node.js

-This isn't a new concept my any means but it's my first Pi project and I've documented the steps I took to set it up.
-End to end, here what it does:
+This isn't a new concept by any means but it's my first Pi project and I've documented the steps I took to set it up.
+End to end, here's what it does:

 - A Python script polls temperature, pressure and humidity every 5 minutes
 - Sensor data is written to a MySQL database running on the Pi